Introduction to 'Creating your marketing strategy'

 Personality

-Now look at the rest of the market and see who else serves this audience - and how they do this.
+Now look at the rest of the market and see who else serves the same audience as you.
+How do they do this?
 Where do they succeed or fail to make an impact?
-Remember to keep your USP in mind and think about how it relates to your ideal user.

 Your marketing methods and channels